Edward-Ji/CalD/README.md

 ### Install pre-built APK

-A pre-built APK file can be found if the `dist` directory.
+A pre-built APK file can be found in the `dist` directory.
 Simply execute the following command to add the package and install it.

 ```